SamLB9/EMS_research_imputation-models/README.md

 ![](https://github.com/SamLB9/EMS_research_imputation-models/blob/86b2bfa52205000c2065ce42a2b20b496ff6cfd2/C_BoxPlot_GlobalImputationMethodComparaison.png)

-We can conclude that the Multiple imputation method is globally the best imputation method but isn't robust because it's not the better one when the datasize is small.
+We can conclude that the Multiple imputation method is globaly the best imputation method but isn't robust because it's not the better one when the datasize is small.
 Therefore when we want to do a classification model with a big data set it's more interresting to use the Multiple imputation method.
 Conversely, when the dataset is small, it's more interesting to impute by median.

 _____________________________________________________________________________________________________